top of page

 Each portrait combines vintage photographs, artifacts, news clippings, digital art, and encaustic wax paint.
 The portraits are 30x40 and are designed to draw the viewer up close to read the artifacts and learn the WASP stories.

-SHOP prints
+SHOP prints on ETSY

 BOOK the exhibition